Stages 29-33, 115km

 Walking from Sarria to Santiago is enough to earn your Compostela when you reach Santiago Cathedral.
 As such it is a popular option for those wanting a short taster of the Camino and you will often find a lot more Pilgrims on the trail from Sarria onwards due to this reason.
 The fresh energy that these Pilgrims bring to the walk can help re-invigorate those who’ve walked the longer distances and add some fresh faces and conversations for company along the last sections.

 The terrain in this part of the Camino is a nice landscape of rolling hills and verdant countryside, with a lot of the route passing through shaded woodland paths and fields.
-It is pleasant walking but there are no great historical sights to see in the villages and towns along the way – until you reach Santiago of course!
-If you want an enjoyable walk through rural Spain then this is a good section to choose, the walking is not neccesarily easy as there are plenty of small hills but not as arduous as the big climbs further back in the Montes de Leon sections (Astorga – Triacastela) But if you want to see more history along the route then you’d be better starting your walk back in Leon and Astorga.
+If you want an enjoyable walk through rural Spain then this is a good section to choose, the walking is not necessarily easy as there are plenty of small hills but not as arduous as the big climbs further back.

-The villages and towns have a limited number of accommodation options and the better places with private rooms get booked out in advance, so don’t count on getting a bed easily in the busier months as there is also more pressure on the Albergues.
+The villages and towns in this section have a limited number of accommodation options and the better places with private rooms get booked out in advance, so don’t count on getting a bed easily in the busier months as there is also more pressure on the allergies.

 To see all the different altitude profiles of each stage of the Camino please click on the link below which you can view over two pages as a PDF: